2018 Online Appointment Booking Statistics [infographic]

 Hold your breath, I’m about to take you on a deep dive.

-Let’s look at BookedIN’s online appointment booking statistics.
+Let’s look at BookedIN’s online appointment scheduling statistics.
 Where clients are finding your business, how they’re booking appointments online, and 11 key actions you can take today to make your business more efficient and save yourself heaps of time.

 Sound good?
 Let’s dive in.
 (Scroll down for full analysis)